joseasoler/tradergen/FEATURES.md

   * Bio-engineering suppliers have a custom name generator.

-* **[Vanilla Factions Expanded - Mechanoids](https://steamcommunity.com/sharedfiles/filedetails/?id=2329011599):** Traders with the technology specialization may have a mechanoid component in stock.
+* **[Vanilla Factions Expanded - Mechanoids](https://steamcommunity.com/sharedfiles/filedetails/?id=2329011599):** Traders with the nanotechnology or technology specializations may have mechanoid components in stock.

 * **[Vanilla Factions Expanded - Medieval](https://steamcommunity.com/sharedfiles/filedetails/?id=2023513450):** The wine merchant caravan will now purchase other alcohol types and social drugs.